The Dangers Of Your Nighttime Bike Ride In Washington, D.C.

 However, when the early morning or late evening hours approach, bicycles are often put away and replaced with cars or public transportation as a preferred means of getting around the city.
 The fear is that nighttime bike riding can lead to dangerous Washington, D.C., bicycle accidents.
 Why do cyclists worry so much?

 Common Safety Problems Related To Nighttime Bike Riding

-- Traffic Safety and Bicycle Accidents – The fear of getting hit by a car, truck, or other vehicle on the road is a reality for many bike riders.
+- Traffic safety and bicycle accidents – The fear of getting hit by a car, truck or another vehicle on the road is a reality for many bike riders.
 The dark hours before sunrise and after sunset reduce visibility for motorists and cyclists, and can cause serious bicycle accidents.

-- Invisible Road Hazards – Many factors that cause bike accidents become hidden in the dark, not allowing cyclists adequate time to safely react when these hazards arise.
-They can include: pot holes, curbsides, street cracks, road debris, or even animals.
+- Invisible road hazards – Many factors cause bike accidents to become hidden in the dark, not allowing cyclists adequate time to safely react when these hazards arise.
+They can include: potholes, curbsides, street cracks, road debris or even animals.
 When visibility is limited, cyclists may not have sufficient time to avoid an accident.

 - Pedestrian hazards – There is a general safety fear for many cyclists who choose to ride their bikes at night.
 Robbers, kidnappers, and potentially violent individuals have easy access to bicyclists during evening hours.
 Fewer numbers of people are out to witness attacks, or to assist in the event of an accident.

 If you are one of the dedicated cyclists who are brave enough to take a bike ride in the dark, it’s important to understand the real risks associated with nighttime bike riding.
 But, even the most prepared rider who takes every safety precaution can still become the victim of a D.C. bike accident.